 We may also provide an anonymised copy of all Talk posts to a handful of carefully chosen organisations so that they can analyse social trends.
 None of your personal information is ever shared and we remove Gransnet usernames before sharing this information.
 Read more...

 You can change your registration data and your email preferences on Gransnet at any time on your My Gransnet page.
-You can also choose to disable cookies - click on this section for how to do this, but remember this site and others may not work as well.
+You can also manage your cookie preferences - click on this section for how to do this, but remember it may affect how well this site works.
 You can delete your account by going to My Gransnet.
 Read more...

 Any personal data you give us, or that we collect when you use Gransnet, will be retained by us for as long as it’s needed to perform its function.
 Registration data is held permanently unless you deregister.
 There’s no one-size-fits-all time limit, but we regularly review the data we hold to ensure it is still necessary.
 Read more...